flrd/standardlastprofile/README.md

 ## About the data

-The standardlastprofile package contains one data-set called `slp`.
+The standardlastprofile package contains one dataset called `slp`.
 In total there are 9,504 observations of 5 variables:

 - `profile_id`: identifier of standard load profile
-- `period`: one of ‘summer’, ‘winter’, ‘transition’
+- `period`: one of “summer”, “winter”, “transition”
-- `day`: one of ‘saturday’, ‘sunday’, ‘workday’
+- `day`: one of “saturday”, “sunday”, “workday”
-- `timestamp`: format ‘%H:%M’
+- `timestamp`: format “%H:%M”
 - `watts`: electric power

 ``` r